IC 330 - Barred Spiral Galaxy in Taurus

-IC 330 - Barred Spiral Galaxy morphological classification
+IC 330 - Barred Spiral Galaxy in Taurus morphological classification

-IC 330 - Barred Spiral Galaxy is classified as Barred Spiral (Bab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
-The diagram below shows a visual representation of the position of IC 330 - Barred Spiral Galaxy in the Hubble de Vaucouleurs sequence.
+IC 330 - Barred Spiral Galaxy in Taurus is classified as Barred Spiral (Bab) according to the Hubble and de Vaucouleurs galaxy morphological classification.
+The diagram below shows a visual representation of the position of IC 330 - Barred Spiral Galaxy in Taurus in the Hubble de Vaucouleurs sequence.